isabella232/Specs-18/PaaS-Targets/index.md

 then it is likely a target.
 As an example, should Azure Resource Groups be targets?
 The sentence above does not make sense for a resource group.
 And a resource group doesn't _feel_ like a target.
 So they should be implemented as variables.

+Another rule thumb is that if the result of a deployment is your application running "on" it, then it is probably a target.

+As another example, for Kubernetes, we could certainly make this work by having the Kubernetes cluster be a variable that any Kubernetes steps would reference.
+But Kubernetes passes the above rules of thumb:

+- "The Kubernetes cluster is running version 1.0.0 of Acme in the dev environment" makes sense.
+- The result of a deployment is the deployed application running on the k8s cluster.
+- Having the Kubernetes cluster live as an entity in Octopus beyond the life of a deployment opens some enticing operations scenarios.

 ## Target Zoology